Innocence + Experience Tour: Development

 When U2's creative team assembled on 8 February 2015 in Lititz, Pennsylvania, they discovered the production as designed at that point would require 225,000 lbs of equipment to be hung from venue ceilings, surpassing their 180,000 lbs limit.
-At that time, the sound design was based on Clair Global's i-5 loudspeaker model and weighed 78,600 lbs in total.
+At that time, the sound system was based on Clair Global's i-5 loudspeaker model and weighed 78,600 lbs in total.
 U2's long-time sound designer Joe O'Herlihy produced a revised design using the company's Cohesion CO-12 speaker model, bringing the weight of the sound system down to 44,200 lbs.
-Although production on the CO-12 was not supposed to begin until September 2015, Clair was able to produce the speaker model in time for the tour's launch in May.
+Although production on the CO-12 had not been scheduled to start until September 2015, Clair was able to produce the speaker model in time for the tour's launch in May.